Fees and funding

 Once you are required to make repayments, you will pay 9% of the earnings above £21,000 – so a graduate earning £25,000 per year will be liable to pay £360 over the year, or £30 a month.
 The rate of interest charged on the loans when they are being repaid will also increase as graduate earnings increase.
 A graduate earning less than the repayment threshold of £21,000 will be charged interest equivalent to the rate of inflation.
 Graduates with a higher income will be charged a higher rate of interest on a sliding scale, up to a maximum level of inflation plus 3%.
 Loans are repaid over a maximum period of 30 years.

-Your fees will be the same as those above but you will not qualify for any help from the Government for either tuition fees or living costs and you will not qualify for either a National Scholarship or a Kingston Scholarship.
+Your fees will be the same as those above but you will not qualify for any help from the Government for either tuition fees or living costs and you will not qualify for a Kingston Bursary.

 The tuition fees will be the same as for students from England but you will be able to apply for the package of student finance available to students from the Welsh Assembly Government, Scottish Government or Northern Ireland Executive (depending on where you come from).

 EU students from outside the UK that meet certain eligibility criteria will be able to apply for the loan for tuition fees.
-Most EU students will not be entitled to support for their living costs but you can apply for a fee waiver of £3,000 from the National Scholarship.
+Most EU students will not be entitled to support for their living costs but you can apply for a fee waiver of £2,000 from the Kingston Bursary.